Cowboys Torment Manning, Send Giants To 0-2

 INJURIES

 Giants: Punt returner Kaelin Clay injured an ankle in the second quarter and didn’t return.
 He had another adventurous moment a week after his late muff cost the Giants a chance to rally against Jacksonville.
-He was indecisive and a punt, which bounced in front of and straight into him.
-He hung on to it.
+He was indecisive on a punt, which bounced in front of and straight into him.
+He hung on to the ball. … Eli Apple was sidelined in the second half because of a groin injury.

+Cowboys: LB Sean Lee was held out late with a sore hamstring, but coach Jason Garrett said he could have returned and should be fine next week.

 UP NEXT